cjkelling/Vue.js_deal_finding_application/README.md

 project.
 Upgrading the CLI to version 4.6 ultimately fixed all compatibility problems I was having.

-### My Process
-Upon receiving this project, my first step was to read the ReadMe document.
-This document explained the minimum requirements and also the nice to have features for the assignment.
-I did not understand every part of these requirements at first, so my next step was to go through the code that already existed.
-There was not much to look through, but reading the database CSV files cleared up what kind of tables I would need for my back-end and it cleared up the confusion I had upon first reading the ReadMe.

-Wanting to make some progress early, I tackled the back-end first.
-This was set up using Ruby on Rails, which I have done many projects in and am quite familiar with.
-As expected, this did not take long and I had my API functioning as intended by the first day.
-All that was required initially was one endpoint for a GET request.

-After a day of Vue video tutorials I felt comfortable starting my front-end project.
-Vue uses components and the idea was similar to the concept of modules that I was used to in Rails.
-Each module uses a template, script, styling format.
-I got lost a few times and spent another day on video tutorials but I was ultimately able to gain a firmer understanding of the functionality that Vue gives me as a framework.

 ### Future Iterations
 This project is still at a very early stage.
 Additional features include having user login functionality and user specific abilities.
 A user should be able to